 Reese and six other customs officials, five in uniform with weapons visible, collected at the flight’s boarding gate to question Ali.
 After identifying him, officers asked for and obtained Ali’s passport, airline ticket, and boarding pass.
 Ali was “taken aside,” away from the line of boarding passengers, to an adjacent corridor or “jetway.”
 He was not given Miranda warnings at this time.

-Q. Was this defendant Ali at the moment that he exhibited a boarding pass with his name on it, was he free to proceed as he pleased or did not please, or was he under the control or detention of either yourself, Reese and or all of the other men ...?
+Q. Was this defendant Ah at the moment that he exhibited a boarding pass with his name on it, was he free to proceed as he pleased or did not please, or was he under the control or detention of either yourself, Reese and or all of the other men ...?

 A. He was asked to step aside and then an interview was conducted.

-MR. HONIG [defense counsel]: If your Honor pleases, I ask that the question be answered as it is asked.
+MR. Honig [defense counsel]: If your Honor pleases, I ask that the question be answered as it is asked.

-THE COURT: Was the defendant either arrested or detained at the moment you pulled him out of the line?
+The CouRT: Was the defendant either arrested or detained at the moment you pulled him out of the line?

-THE WITNESS: He wasn't arrested.
+The Witness: He wasn’t arrested.

 A. He was not allowed to proceed to board the airline.
 He was asked to step aside and speak to the inspector and myself.